barrejant/Tablet_CNN_Analysis_2022/README.md

   --imagemodels_folder_name FineTunedModels\
   --batch_size_value 10
 ```
+It will take a few hours to finish outputing all results.
 Finally, our working directory has the following structure:
 <pre>
 Tablet_CNN_Analysis_2022
 ├── raw_images